CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 By default, the SNP Pipeline generates the following output files.
 If you need more control over the output, you can run the pipeline one step at a time.
-See the section *Step-by-Step Workflows* below.
+See :ref:`step-by-step-workflows`.

-* snplist.txt : contains a combined list of the SNP positions across all samples in a single unified SNP list file identifing the postions and sample names where SNPs were called.
+* snplist.txt : contains a combined list of the SNP positions across all samples in a single unified SNP list file identifing the positions and sample names where SNPs were called.

 * reads.snp.pileup : for each sample, the pileup file at the positions where